 A common question in the FIRE (financial independence, retire early) community involves how much money you need to retire.
-Before I became a card-carrying member of the community I would hear the question something short of a dozen times per year.
+Before I became a card-carrying member of the community I would hear the question maybe a dozen times per year.
 This blog means I hear the question a lot more these days.
 And people still don’t believe my answer.

 There is a great misperception over how much money is needed to cash a check and walk your own path.
 I’ve consulted with 70 year old men worried they don’t have enough to retire.
 In the FIRE community younger people are more interested in the same question with a different set of rules.